 (a) Non-Disclosure.
-The Executive will not at any time, except in performance of his obligations to the Company hereunder or with the prior written consent of the Company, directly or indirectly, reveal to any person, entity or other organization (other than the Company, or its employees, officers, directors, shareholders or agents) or use for his own benefit any information deemed to be confidential by the Company or any of its subsidiaries or affiliates (such subsidiaries and affiliates, collectively "Affiliates") ("Confidential Information") relating to the assets, liabilities, employees, goodwill, business or affairs of the Company or any of its Affiliates, including, without limitation, any information concerning past, present or prospective customers, manufacturing processes, marketing, operating or financial data, or other confidential information used by, or useful to, the Company or any of its Affiliates and known (whether or not known with the knowledge and permission of the Company or any of its Affiliates and whother or not known with the Company or any of its Affiliates.
-The Executive further agrees that he will retain all copies and extracts of any written Confidential Information acquired or developed by him during any such employment, shareholding or association in trust for the sole benefit of the Company, remove or take from the Company's or any of its Affiliate's premises (or if previously removed or taken, he will promptly return) any written Confidential Information or any copies or extracts thereof.
-Upon the request and at the expense of the Company, the Executive's agreements and papers and perform all acts reasonably necessary to vest and confirm in the Company and its Affiliates, fully and completely, all rights created or contemplated by this Section 5(a).
-The term "Confidential Information" shall not include information that is or becomes generally available to the public other than as a result of a disclosure by, or at the direction of, the Executive's agreements set forth in this
+The Executive will not at any time, except in performance of his obligations to the Company hereunder or with the prior written consent of the Company, directly or indirectly, reveal to any person, entity or other organization (other than the Company, or its employees, officers, directors, shareholders or agents) or use for his own benefit any information deemed to be confidential by the Company or any of its subsidiaries or affiliates (such subsidiaries and affiliates, collectively "Affiliates") ("Confidential Information") relating to the assets, liabilities, employees, goodwill, business or affairs of the Company or any of its Affiliates, including, without limitation, any information concerning past, present or prospective customers, manufacturing processes, marketing, operating or financial data, or other confidential information used by, or useful to, the Company or any of its Affiliates and known (whether or not known with the knowledge and permission of the Company or any of its Affiliates and whether or not at any time prior to the Termination Date developed, devised, or otherwise created in whole or in part by the efforts of the Executive) to the Executive by reason of his employment by, shareholdings in or other association with the Company or any of its Affiliates.
+The Executive further agrees that he will retain all copies and extracts of any written Confidential Information acquired or developed by him during any such employment, shareholding or association in trust for the sole benefit of the Company, its Affiliates and their successors and assigns.
+The Executive further agrees that he will not, without the prior written consent of the Company, remove or take from the Company's or any of its Affiliate's premises (or if previously removed or taken, he will promptly return) any written Confidential Information or any copies or extracts thereof.
+Upon the request and at the expense of the Company, the Executive shall promptly make all disclosures, execute all instruments and papers and perform all acts reasonably necessary to vest and confirm in the Company and its Affiliates, fully and completely, all rights created or contemplated by this Section 5(a).
+The term "Confidential Information" shall not include information that is or becomes generally available to the public other than as a result of a disclosure by, or at the direction of, the Executive.
+The Executive's agreements set forth in this Section 5(a) regarding Confidential Information are independent of, and in addition to, his agreements set forth in the rest of the Section 5 and shall not be construed either to enlarge or to contract the scope of such other agreements.